 Property Development Finance is a type of lending that experienced property development businesses can use to fund new building projects including ground-up new builds.

-Lenders may advance up to 70% of the gross development value, with terms can be up to 24 months.
+Lenders may advance up to 70% of the gross development value, with terms that can be up to 24 months.
 Property Development Finance is usually only available for experienced developers, who have a portfolio of previous development projects to showcase their skills.

 Bridging and Auction Finance

 Bridging Finance is a short-term finance solution best thought of as the means to bridge a funding gap until a more suitable long-term solution can be provided.
 It is versatile and can be used to secure a land purchase deal which would then be transferred to a long-term solution.
 Bridging Finance has a relatively high interest rate and is, therefore, unsuitable for the longer-term where it would mean high costs if used for a long period.

 Auction Finance is a way of arranging funding in advance of an auction.
 Like a Bridging Loan, it is designed to provide short-term finance.
 It can help you ensure that you have funding in place if you are successful at auction, and can be valuable to help you know how much you can bid on a particular plot.

 Demand for agricultural land may be growing.
 An Agricultural Mortgage is designed to help farmers buy farmland or other holdings such as a forest.